 Northdown Primary School

 St Paul’s Cray CE Primary School

 Trainees can gain Qualified Teacher Status (QTS) with the option to study for a Distance Learning Postgraduate Certificate in Education (DLPGCE) with Masters’ credits.
 Our HEI Provider responsible for the PGCE is Leeds Beckett University.

-We offer a bespoke training programme: every training session is delivered by a highly skilled, experienced teacher.
+We offer full-time and part-time bespoke training programmes: every training session is delivered by a highly skilled, experienced teacher.
 Our training is relevant and responsive to current developments in education and provides a hands-on approach to classroom practice.